xLPMG/machine-learning-compilers/docs/submissions/05_tensor_op.rst

     :caption: prepare arguments for execution
     :dedent:

-Finally we would execute our implementation.
+Finally, we would execute our implementation.